GSG-G8/art-gallery/README.md

 ### As an user

 - I can sign up / login and have an account
+- I can Check artworks for different artists
+- I can Search and filter art works
-- I can buy paintings
+- I can buy paintings and add it to my cart
+- I can Checkout from cart
 - I can add a review for the artist

 ### As an admin